Diseases from mosquitoes and ticks triple across U.S.

 More than 70 percent of state and local pest control programs were OK at applying pesticides, but most fell short in terms of pesticide resistance training, the NACCHO survey found.

-Congress has provided some funding to fight vector-borne diseases — nearly $37,000 in 2018.
+Congress has provided some funding to fight vector-borne diseases — $12.25 million in 2018.
 That’s enough to help nine states to increase their ability to manage vector-borne disease, Petersen said.

 Related